Red-lored whistler: Status

-Listed as Vulnerable on the IUCN Red List as at 1 October 2016 and in the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), large parts of its range are protected, as national parks and other reserves.
+Listed as Vulnerable on the IUCN Red List since 1 October 2016 and in the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), large parts of its range are protected, as national parks and other reserves.
 The red-lored whistler is subject to a different conservation status in each state where it occurs.
 Population estimates in the year 2000 were around 10,000 and decreasing.
 The most recent estimate is not more than 2,000 mature individuals, with about half of these in the Riverland Biosphere Reserve.

 New South Wales: Critically endangered under the Threatened Species Conservation Act 1995 since 2009.

 South Australia: Vulnerable under the National Parks and Wildlife Act 1972.

 Victoria: Threatened under the Flora and Fauna Guarantee Act 1988.
 Under this Act, an Action Statement for the recovery and future management of this species has not yet been prepared.
 On the 2007 advisory list of threatened vertebrate fauna in Victoria, the red-lored whistler is listed as endangered.